Asad Ansari

 Documentary wedding photography allows events to unfold naturally.
 Rather than directing every moment, the goal is to observe and anticipate human behaviour.
 This approach creates photographs that feel authentic years later because they reflect what actually happened rather than what was staged for the camera.

-What makes a photograph timeless
+What makes a photograph timeless$

 Trends in editing, posing, and presentation change regularly.
 Photographs that remain meaningful over decades tend to be rooted in emotion, relationships, culture, and personal history.
 Timeless photographs continue to communicate something real long after visual trends have passed.
+This idea is explored in greater depth in our article, Will You Still Love Your Wedding Photos 20 Years From Now?

 Interested in working with Asad Ansari?